On July 21, 1656, Elizabeth Key became the first woman of African descent in the North American colonies to sue for her freedom and win.

 Stamped from the Beginning: The Definitive History of Racist Ideas in America.
 (2016) by Ibram X. Kendi.

 “Elizabeth Key and Her History-Changing Lawsuit.”
 (2018) by Jone Johnson Lewis.
 ThoughtCo.

 William Waller Hening, Statutes at Large; Being a Collection of all the Laws of Virginia.
 (Richmond, Va, 1809-23).

-Slave Codes, Liberty Suits and the Charter Generation, a Teaching Tolerance Hard History Podcast with Hasan Kwame Jeffries and Margaret Newell.
+Slave Codes, Liberty Suits and the Charter Generation, a Learning for Justice Hard History Podcast with Hasan Kwame Jeffries and Margaret Newell.